ronituohino/cybersecurity-project/README.md

 This application has security issues built into it, and a report which describes the vulnerabilities and how fix them.

+The idea behind the app "Instacare", is that users can contact a user named "alice" to help with whatever problems they have in terms of healthcare.

 Built using [Django](https://www.djangoproject.com/).

 ## Installation